itteco/iframely/docs/API.md

 `rel` is the primary information about the use case of the embeds.
-Might be Player, Thumbnail, App, Image, Reader, Survey, icon and logo.
-[See the detailed description of rels](https://iframely.com/docs/rels).
+Might be Player, Thumbnail, App, Image, Reader, Survey, Summary, Icon and Logo.
+[See the detailed description of rels](https://iframely.com/docs/links).

 `meta` will contain list of semantic attributes in unified naming format.
 See the list of [what Iframely might produce as meta](https://iframely.com/docs/meta).